Key takeaways

 Inspecting and assessing the heating, ventilation, and air conditioning (HVAC) system is a real-world example of building maintenance.
 HVAC systems are essential for a property’s comfort and, in some cases, its operation.

 Maintaining an HVAC system involves regular inspections, especially before the summer and winter months.
-That way, you can catch potential duct leaks or other problems before they become severe.
-Additionally, you should have the air filters inspected and changed when necessary.
+This way, potential duct leaks or other problems can be caught before they become severe.
+Additionally, the air filters should be inspected and changed when necessary.

 What is commercial facility maintenance?

-Commercial facility maintenance is the process of managing the upkeep of an entire commercial property, which may include multiple buildings, landscaping, or parking lots.
+Commercial facility maintenance is managing the upkeep of an entire commercial property, which may include multiple buildings, landscaping, or parking lots.

-Overall, the goal of commercial facility maintenance is to ensure the entire property functions smoothly and efficiently while providing a safe and secure environment for individuals.
+Overall, commercial facility maintenance aims to ensure the entire property functions smoothly and efficiently while providing a safe and secure environment for individuals.

 What is the difference between building maintenance and facility maintenance?